Choose The Best Vessel Sink Faucet

 Wall-Mount Vessel Sink Faucets

 Wall-mounted vessel sink faucets are typically two handle widespread style or a spout with a remote single handle.
 The wall-mount faucet can be a fabulous option as it frees up counter space and can look quite stunning.
-However, installation is a bit more difficult as this requires a rough-in valve to be placed inside the wall, meaning the water supply lines are also inside the wall.
-If you are designing the bath in a new home – or if a space is being completely gutted – this doesn’t matter as much as with a remodel.
-In wall-mounted faucet installation, positioning is everything – the faucet must reach far enough that the water stream hits the bottom of the basin.
+However, installation is a bit more difficult as this requires a rough-in valve inside the wall, meaning the water supply lines are also inside the wall.
+If you are designing the bath in a new home – or if a space is completely gutted – this doesn’t matter as much as with a remodel.
+In wall-mounted faucet installation, positioning is everything.
+The faucet must reach far enough that the water stream hits the bottom of the basin.
 Otherwise, the water will hit the side of the bowl and create considerable splash back.

 Design with the End in Mind